alexwalterhiggins/TSRCT/TSRCT White Paper.md

 **Relational Elements:**

 - **Entity:** Focuses on the individual units or components within the organization that interact with AI initiatives.
-Evaluates the roles and responsibilities of various stakeholders involved in AI adoption, examining how to transform these roles with AI capabilities. *Examines components the individual-level*.
+Evaluates the roles and responsibilities of various stakeholders involved in AI adoption, examining how to transform these roles with AI capabilities. *Examines components at the individual-level*.

 - **Relation:** Explores the interactions and connections between entities to include teams, departments, or systems, in the context of AI adoption.
 Analyze how AI affects intra- and inter-organizational relationships, including collaboration, communication, and decision-making processes. *Examines connections between indiviuals and groups*.